seadhy/Geetest-Analysis/README.md

 - Supported Task Types: Slide, Icon Crusher, and Gobang

 ## ⚠️ DISCLAIMER
-This GitHub repo is for EDUCATIONAL PURPOSES ONLY.
-I am NOT under any responsibility if a problem occurs.
+This repository is for educational and defensive security research only.
+Do not use it to circumvent security protections or violate any service’s terms.